clockworksspheres/clockworksspheres.github.io/README.md

 Simple app for managing time - right now simple is relative, throwing tons of stuff around, including framework ideas from different projects I’ve worked on in the past.

 Currently based on the [Kanbaru](http://github.com/dulapahv/Kanbaru) project.
-Works on macOS and Windows.
+Works on macOS, Linux and Windows.
 ### [ramdisk](https://github.com/clockworksspheres/ramdisk) Project

 The ramdisk project - current branch "ui", might work better than main.